sagemath/sagewiki_to_gh-2022-10-10/days33/lfunction/tutorial.md

-Our L-function tutorial goes here.
+Our L-series tutorial goes here.